Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 Understanding Community-level Spontaneous Unarmed Civilian Protection (UCP): A Comparative Study of Initiatives in South Sudan, Myanmar and Colombia

-The project team consists of researchers from the Centre of Religion, Reconciliation and Peace (CRRP), which will be working closely with researchers from in-country Co-investigators; Organisation for Nonviolence and Development (ONAD) in South Sudan, Religions for Peace Myanmar (RfP-M) and Rodeemos el Diálogo – Embrace Dialogue (ReD) in Colombia (see below):
+The project team consisted of researchers from the Centre of Religion, Reconciliation and Peace (CRRP), which worked closely with researchers from in-country Co-investigators; Organisation for Nonviolence and Development (ONAD) in South Sudan, Religions for Peace Myanmar (RfP-M) and Rodeemos el Diálogo – Embrace Dialogue (ReD) in Colombia (see below):

-The CRRP will be leading the project with Prof. Mark Owen as Principal Investigator (PI) and Dr. Andrei Gomez-Suarez and Dr. Luke Abbs as Co-Investigators (Co-Is).
+The CRRP led the project with Prof. Mark Owen as Principal Investigator (PI) and Dr. Andrei Gomez-Suarez and Dr. Luke Abbs as Co-Investigators (Co-Is).

-Prof. Owen as principal investigator will lead the overall project and lead fieldwork in Myanmar.
-Prof. Owen is an expert on religious peacebuilding has extensive experience in engaging in fieldwork in conflict zones and conducting project evaluations, including in Myanmar.
-Dr. Gomez-Suarez as Co-I will manage field work in Colombia where he has explored reconciliation and peacebuilding and has extensive experience in conducting fieldwork, and engaging in arts-based research dissemination.
-Dr. Abbs has regional expertise of Sub-Saharan Africa and as Co-I will manage fieldwork in South Sudan.
-As an expert on the use of nonviolent resistance during armed conflict, Dr. Abbs will be academic lead and supporting academic dissemination and interpreting findings across all three cases.
+Prof. Owen as principal investigator led the overall project and led fieldwork in Myanmar.
+Prof. Owen is an expert on religious peacebuilding and has extensive experience in engaging in fieldwork in conflict zones and conducting project evaluations, including in Myanmar.
+Dr. Gomez-Suarez as Co-I managed field work in Colombia where he has explored reconciliation and peacebuilding and has extensive experience in conducting fieldwork, and engaging in arts-based research dissemination.
+Dr. Abbs has regional expertise of Sub-Saharan Africa and as Co-I managed fieldwork in South Sudan.
+As an expert on the use of nonviolent resistance during armed conflict, Dr. Abbs was the academic lead and supported academic dissemination and interpretation of findings across all three cases.

 The Organisation for Nonviolence and Development (ONAD) has been working in South Sudan for over two decades and has extensive experience in collaborating with NGOs and research initiatives.
 The CRRG recently collaborated with ONAD, assessing and conducting fieldwork on the impact of United States Institute of Peace initiatives in South Sudan.